canvace/canvace.github.com/tutorials/input-view.md

 There are three main keyboard events you can react to:
 - onKeyDown: a key has being pressed.
 - onKeyPress: a key has being pressed.
-The difference with onKeyDown is that, in case a key is being held down for a longer time, the onKeyDown event is fired only once, whereas onKeyPress will be fired repeatedly.
+The only difference with onKeyDown is found when a key is being held down for a longer time: the onKeyDown event is fired only once, whereas onKeyPress will be fired repeatedly.
 - onKeyUp: a key has been released.

 # Stage view
 The Stage.View class helps in managing the rendering viewport and the projection of the stage on the canvas.
 This class is seldom instantiated directly: the view associated to your current stage is retrieved with stage.getView().

 ## Dragging the view
 If your stage is bigger than the canvas it is rendered in, it is possible to drag around the view, and show different portions of the level.